Vanishing theorems for linearly obstructed divisors: Non-effective divisors on blown-up projective space

-We will prove the following formula for the dimension of the $(r+1)$st cohomology group of $D_{(r)}$ in terms of the speciality of $\tilde{D}$.
-Recall from \eqref{linear obstruction} that $l(D,r+1)$ denotes the alternating sum of the contributions to the speciality of $D$ given by the multiple base cycles of dimension at least $r+1$. \begin{theorem} Let $D$ in $X_{(0)}^{n}$ be an effective divisor interpolating an arbitrary number of points or a non-effective divisor with $m_i\leq d+1$ and $\II$ satisfying conditions (I) and (III) from Section \ref{blow-up construction}.
-The following holds.
+We will prove the following formula for the dimension of the $(r+1)-$st cohomology group of $D_{(r)}$ in terms of the speciality of $\tilde{D}$.
+Recall from \eqref{linear obstruction} that $l(D,r+1)$ denotes the alternating sum of the integers \eqref{The Newton binomial} that compute the contribution of the linear $r$-cycles $L_{I(r)}$ of dimension at least $r+1$, contained in the base locus of $D$ with multiplicity $k_{I(r)}$, to its speciality.